 From the spectacular peaks of Cradle Mountain, to the ancient temperate rainforests of the Tarkine/takanya, North West Tasmania has some of the island’s most rugged and iconic landscapes.
 Whether you’re travelling from the mainland of Australia, or another part of the state, getting to Tasmania is easy and leaving will be the only challenge.

 From the mainland of Australia, the fastest way to get to North West Tasmania is by air.
-It is only an hour flight when travelling from Melbourne to Tasmania and QantasLink flies directly into Devonport, while Regional Express (Rex Airlines) flies directly into Burnie.
+It is only an hour flight when travelling from Melbourne to Tasmania.
+QantasLink flies directly into Devonport and Burnie Airports, while Regional Express (Rex Airlines) flies directly into Burnie.
 If you’re travelling to King Island, you can fly Sharp Airlines from Burnie, or Regional Express, Sharp Airlines, and King Island Airlines from Melbourne